 If you would like information about your department’s equipment inventory, please contact Ed Fanikos at extension 72008 or via email.

 If you have equipment that is no longer of use to your department and is in good condition, the equipment will be offered to other departments within your division.
-Before doing so, one must notify the Capital Asset Administrator by completing an online equipment change/notification request.
+Before doing so, one must notify the Capital Asset Administrator by contacting Ed Fanikos at extension 72008 or via email.
 Should no interest for utilization be found within your division, the items will then be offered to all departments at the university.
 Delivery arrangements for the equipment are the responsibility of the department obtaining the equipment.
 Only after it has been determined that such equipment cannot be utilized at the university, the item will be made available for personal purchase.
 A fair market value, including sales tax, will be obtained for the item and the purchaser will be required to file a bill of sale.
 The proceeds from the sale will be allocated by the University Budget Center to the department selling the equipment.

 The university makes every effort to recycle equipment in an environmentally responsible manner.
 Departments must coordinate the removal of computer equipment with Facilities Management and report any Tufts University property bar code numbers to Edward.Fanikos@tufts.edu .
 Most electronic equipment will be moved at no charge to the department.
 For larger items, i.e. refrigerators, desks and other lab equipment, a requisition will be required from the department so that charges can be allocated.
 All lab equipment must be inspected and approved by Environmental Health and Safety prior to removal.

 21. OTHER ISSUES TO ADDRESS BEFORE PURCHASING CAPITAL EQUIPMENT:

 PHYSICAL SITE PREPARATION